 Did you trade any Smalls, CME futures, or options on futures?
 If so, then you will receive a Form 1099-B Futures, also referred to as a Substitute 1099 Statement, in addition to your Consolidated 1099 if you realized any securities position.
 However, if you only traded futures, then you will only receive a Form 1099-B Futures.
 Your Futures 1099-B is generally a single page and lists your overall gain/loss per month, as well as your aggregate gain/loss for the year (line 11).
 To learn more about futures tax reporting, please click here.

 Did you close or realize a profit or loss on any of your cryptocurrency positions?
 If so, Zero Hash, our cryptocurrency custodian, will issue a Form 1099-B listing your realized transactions and provide the total gain or loss.

 Did you make a Contribution or a Distribution?

 Any contribution(s) made to any qualified retirement account will receive a Form 5498.
-On the other hand, distribution(s) from any qualified retirement account will receive a Form 1099-R. To view our IRA Tax Form Guide, please click here.
+On the other hand, any distribution(s) of $10 or more from any qualified retirement account will receive a Form 1099-R. To view our IRA Tax Form Guide, please click here.

 International customers that traded futures will receive a Future 1099-B. However, you will not receive any tax forms detailing profit or loss from any realized stock/ETF shares, equity/ETF options, or broad-based index options position.
 Instead, international customers will receive tax worksheets that detail the profit or loss from their securities and broad-based index options transactions.
 Please click here to learn more about tax worksheets and how to reconcile your securities trades.